asimniazi63/MODNet-Background-Removal-and-Segmentation/README.md

 # Pre-trained model

-create a director named "pretrained"
+create a directory named "pretrained"

 Pre-trained model can be downloaded using following command: